Flood Advisory issued for Crawford by NWS - NewsBreak

 Flood Advisory issued for Crawford by NWS

 Effective: 2021-09-04 22:00:00 CDT Expires: 2021-09-06 17:40:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Crawford FLOOD ADVISORY REMAINS IN EFFECT UNTIL 215 PM CDT THIS AFTERNOON FOR SOUTHERN CRAWFORD AND SOUTHERN WASHINGTON COUNTIES IN EAST CENTRAL MISSOURI At 154 PM CDT, Heavy rain has ended across the area.
-Radar indicated between 2 and 4 inches of rain fell across the region.
-The only flooding that has been reported was some water on the road at Cherryville Road and Seven Cedars Road earlier this morning.
-Some locations that will experience flooding include Potosi, Steelville, Irondale, Mineral Point, Courtois, Cherryville, Caledonia, Davisville, Shirley, Belgrade and Cook Station.alerts.weather.gov
+Target Area: Crawford The National Weather Service in St Louis has issued a * Flood Advisory for Southern Crawford County in east central Missouri Southern Washington County in east central Missouri * Until 215 PM CDT. * At 1020 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 2 and 4 inches of rain have fallen since early this morning. * Some locations that will experience flooding include Potosi, Steelville, Irondale, Mineral Point, Courtois, Cherryville, Caledonia, Davisville, Shirley, Belgrade and Cook Station.
+Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0